Celina, Ohio: Arts and culture

-Freedom Days Picnic

 Celina hosts the annual Freedom Days Picnic in early July in honor of American Independence.

-Celina Lake Festival

 During the last weekend in July, Celina hosts the annual Celina Lake Festival to celebrate Celina's history on Grand Lake St. Marys.
 The Lake Festival is host to one of the largest Amphicar gatherings in the world.
 The cars gather on Friday night for a "swim-in".

-Mercer County Fair

 During the second week in August, Celina is home to the Mercer County Fair and hosts many arts and crafts, livestock, food, rides, and the demolition derby.

-Governor's Cup Regatta

 Celina hosts the annual Governors Cup Regatta which features hydroplane racing on Grand Lake St. Marys.

 Education

 Public schools

 Celina Public Schools belong to the Celina City School District.
 The district has three elementary schools, a middle school and a high school.

 The district reorganized the grade locations for the 2014 school year.
-The schools include Celina Primary School (K-2), Celina Elementary School (3-4), Celina Intermediate Elementary School (5-6), Celina Middle School (7-8), and Celina High School (9-12).
+The schools include Celina Primary School (K-2), Celina Elementary School (3–4), Celina Intermediate Elementary School (5–6), Celina Middle School (7–8), and Celina High School (9–12).
 There is an alternative high school located at the Education Complex.

 The Celina-Mercer County Head Start Program is for children in Pre-School.
 There are two locations in the Celina district where Head Start is located: The Celina City Schools Education Complex and the Celina City Schools Franklin Building.

 There are Tri-Star classes located at the Celina High School, the Celina City Schools Education Complex, and the Franklin Building.